 Whether you read memoirs regularly or only once in a while, you already know that powerful memoirs may take readers on an exciting journey.
-We discuss how to tell an engaging story, all the while teaching individuals how to write memoirs.
+We discuss how to tell an engaging story when teaching individuals how to write memoirs.
 While all memoirs are unique and have their natural subject matter, the finest ones share some characteristics.
-Writing a memoir means understanding what makes one fascinating.
-And, of course, it being gripping is crucial.
+Writing a memoir means understanding what makes one fascinating and gripping is crucial.

-A compelling overarching tale is required when writing a memoir based on your own experiences, but it’s especially crucial to write a powerful introduction to make an impression on the reader from the very first page.
-Begin your memoir with a dramatic hook that piques the reader’s interest.
-If you can grab the reader’s attention from the get-go, they’ll stick with you through the entirety of your book.
+A compelling overarching tale is required when writing a memoir based on your own experiences, but it’s especially crucial to write a powerful introduction to make an impression on the reader from page one.
+Begin your memoir with a dramatic hook that piques that reader’s interest.
+If you can keep the reader’s attention from the beginning, they’ll stick with you the entire book.

 Autobiography isn’t the same as a memoir.
 To put it another way, it isn’t the entire story of your life.
-A memoir is a slice of life, a story about a portion of your life.
+A memoir is a slice of life, a story about a portion of your life or life in general.
 A memoir’s scope varies depending on the subject matter, but most memoirists arrive on the page with simply too much information to sort through.
 One approach to do this is to be explicit about your themes.
-A memoir is frequently hampered by the writer’s lack of comprehension of their characters, and each scenario is written with two questions in mind:
+Memoir is frequently hampered by the writer’s lack of comprehension of her characters, and each scenario is written with two questions in mind:

 - What am I trying to convey about my split by writing this scene?